-Deep space mission design encompasses the methods and techniques used to find the existence of, develop the specific details of, and outline the operational considerations and constraints for a specific concept necessary to accomplish a set of scientific objectives.
-This is usually done initially within the context of an “envelope” of potential designs generally meeting the overall desires.
-Navigation methods include both the analysis of real-time data received during actual mission operation and a simulation in the design phases as part of the overall mission design.
-For both mission design and navigation, a large set of software tools and analysis techniques is necessary at a variety of precision and fidelity levels for different stages of design from early pre–Phase A concept studies through flight operations.
-This set includes tools and techniques for propagating and optimizing trajectories; reducing observational quantities using mathematical filtering algorithms; and simulating spacecraft guidance, attitude control, and maneuvering capabilities.
+Deep space mission design encompasses the methods and techniques used to develop concepts for accomplishing specific scientific objectives.
+Navigation activities include simulations during the mission design phase and the analysis of real-time data received during mission operations.
+Both mission design and navigation require a large set of software tools and analysis techniques, at a variety of precision and fidelity levels, for different stages in the lifetime of a mission.
+These include tools and techniques for propagating and optimizing trajectories; reducing observational quantities using mathematical filtering algorithms; and simulating spacecraft guidance, attitude control and maneuvering capabilities.

 Precision Tracking and Guidance

 Many missions, especially those that make use of gravity assists, require high-precision tracking and guidance, since even very small delivery errors at the intermediate body or bodies are greatly magnified and must be corrected right after the flyby with potentially costly midcourse maneuvers.

 Ground-based atomic clocks are the cornerstone of spacecraft navigation for most deep space missions because of their use in forming precise two-way coherent Doppler and range measurements.
 Until recently, it has not been possible to produce onboard time and frequency references in interplanetary applications that are comparable in accuracy and stability to those available at Deep Space Network (DSN) tracking facilities.

 Artist rendition of the Deep Space Atomic Clock